Making Sense of Tender Documents: A Guide for Subcontractors

 | Conditions of Contract | Legal terms, insurances, liquidated damages | Risk items, insurance minimums, payment terms |

-Whether you use software or do it manually, the process is the same:
+Whether you use software or do it by hand, the workflow is roughly the same.

-Scan the document set.
-Identify which documents are relevant to your trade.
-A tiling subcontractor doesn't need the mechanical services specification - but they do need the architectural spec, the floor plans, and the BoQ.
+Work out which documents actually matter to your trade.
+A tiling subcontractor probably does not need the mechanical services spec, but they absolutely need the floor plans, finishes, details, and BoQ.

 For each relevant section, identify: